echopen/echopen_prototyping/howto/method.md

 * The "test" phase allows to characterize the prototype in a technical point of view.
 * A full documentation of the release is realized, as well as a production guide describing the detailed steps  needed to reproduce the prototype and install the mobile app.

-# Medicotechnical gitbook

-## Purpose

-This gitbook is the medicotechnical teams' main information medium.
-It gathers in a single place long term objectives, the latest stable release, a track record of former versions, the work in progress, and needs for contributions.

-## Outline

-* **Product backlog** : summary of the long-term objectives
-* **Challenges** : punctual challenges to which everyone \(not only team members\) can participate
-* **In progress** : information and follow-up of ongoing iteration
-* **Stable release Vx.y.z** : information about the latest stable release \(specifications, documentation, realisation guide\)
-* **Follow-up** : Minutes of weekly meetings
-* **References** : Shared bibliography and references

 # GitHub